futurewei-cloud/chogori-platform/coding-style.md

 ## Function parameters

-- Avoid output parameters; use return values instead.
+- [Preferred] Avoid output parameters; use return values instead.
 In/out parameters are tricky, but in some cases they are relatively standard, such as serialization/deserialization.
 - If a function accepts a lambda or an `std::function`, make it the last argument, so that it can be easily provided inline:
     ```c++
     template <typename Func>